 And if you still have a mountain of jars and lids left, here are more ideas to reuse baby food jars and lids from DIY Guides.

-Supplies for re-writable chalkboard baby food jar lids:
+Supplies for re-writable chalkboard baby food jar lids (with links from affiliates):

 - Chalkboard Spray Paint (in Black)